ceph/ceph/doc/rados/operations/operating.rst

 When deploying Ceph Cuttlefish and beyond with ``ceph-deploy`` on Debian/Ubuntu distributions, you may start and stop Ceph daemons on a :term:`Ceph Node` using the event-based `Upstart`_.
-Upstart does not require you to define daemon instances in the Ceph configuration file (although, they are still required for ``sysvinit`` should you choose to  use it).
+Upstart does not require you to define daemon instances in the Ceph configuration file.

 To list the Ceph Upstart jobs and instances on a node, execute::